 Hey, did you hear about the guy who sued Apple computers, blaming its devices for his lifelong addiction to pornography, a failed marriage, and “emotional distress to the point of hospitalization”?
 I pride myself on being able to sniff out fake stories.
 When I heard the PornApple one I immediately decided, that’s a little too...
 Continue Reading →

 In 1995 I published "Running in Circles: how to find freedom from addictive behavior" with Baker Book House.
 It is written with the addict in mind, using straightforward language for the person who isn't necessarily a Christian.
 Now you can buy a copy from Amazon.com as a Kindle book.

 II.
 COUNSELORS AND THE LANGUAGE OF HEALING We will now turn our attention to the second question: how do our contemporary counselors use healing nomenclature?
 The answer is not a simple one, but a survey of two influential “disease” models may help us to find the roots of the therapeutic culture.
 We begin with the...
 Continue Reading →

 This article was originally published as “Recovering God in the Age of Therapy” by Gary Steven Shogren, in Journal of Biblical Counseling 12, No. 1 (Fall 1993): 14-19.
 Note: I wrote this as a lecture in 1992, to comment upon Christian literature of the 80s-90s.
 I have not attempted to update the examples, since they...
 Continue Reading →

-Have you been told that the word for "sin" literally means "missing the mark" in the original Greek?
+Have you been told that the "sin" literally means "missing the mark" in the original Greek?
 In fact, it does not.
 The verb "hamartano" (αμαρτανω) was sometimes used in pre-Classical and Classical Greek to refer to missing a target.
-Homer uses it in the Iliad to speak of a man who failed to...
+Homer uses it in the Iliad to speak of a man who failed to hit his...
 Continue Reading →